OriolVillaro/FiBeFTa/README.md

 The fingerprints used by FiBeFTa are:

 -OpenBabel:
-	*
+	-FP2
+	-FP3
+	-ChemFP Substruct

 -RDKit:
-	*
+	-AtomPair
+	-Avalon
+	-Fingerprint
+	-MACCS166
+	-Morgan
+	-Pattern
+	-Torsion

 ## PREREQUISITES:

-The only requisite for the use of this software is the environment manager "Conda", in order to create the environment with the file "req.txt".
+The easiest way to install the libraries needed to run FiBeFTa is the use of the environment manager "Conda" (https://docs.conda.io/en/latest/), in order to create the environment with the file "req.txt".
 This files includes all the packages and the versions used by fibefta, and cab be used to replicate it by doing:

-		conda create --name <env> --file <this file>
+		conda create --name <env> --file req.txt

+The recommended Python version for the use of FiBeFTa is 2.7, for the correct calculation of molecular fingerprints.

 ## USE: